canonical/sphinx-docs-starter-pack/docs/explanation/components.rst

 Sphinx
 ------

-Sphinx is the core documentation static site generator that converts reStructuredText or Markdown files into HTML.
+Sphinx is a documentation static site generator that converts reStructuredText or Markdown files into HTML.
+It's the core software in the Starter Pack.

 `docs/conf.py` is a configuration file that defines the properties of the Sphinx project such as project metadata and dependencies.